 Fifty thousand supporters of the right-wing Italian Social Movement (M.S.I.) - the party dubbed as?

-Fifty thousand supporters of the right-wing Italian Social Movement (M.S.I.) - the party dubbed as "neo-fascist" by its opponents - paraded in Rome on Saturday (18 March) in a show of strength as the party opened its campaign for the general election in early May.
+Background: Fifty thousand supporters of the right-wing Italian Social Movement (M.S.I.) - the party dubbed as "neo-fascist" by its opponents - paraded in Rome on Saturday (18 March) in a show of strength as the party opened its campaign for the general election in early May.

 Later they were addressed at a mass meeting in the Piazza del People by party secretary Giorgio Almirante.
 Signor Almirante took the opportunity to introduce the party's latest acquisition, Admiral Gino Birindelli, until recently commander of the NATO Mediterranean fleet.